TheDean/UWPanel/README.md

 *   [import.io](https://import.io/).
 Need data from a website? import.io makes scraping the information into a spreadsheet or api as easy as clicking on the information you want.
 *   [Google Fusion Tables](https://sites.google.com/site/fusiontablestalks/stories).
 Google's mapping component.
 Easy to install and create detailed maps.
 *   [Tableau](https://public.tableau.com/s/).
 Free and powerful data graphing tool.
+*   [Ionic](http://ionicframework.com/).
+Use HTML, CSS and JavaScript to create mobile apps.
 *   [DigitalOcean](https://www.digitalocean.com/?refcode=7177dc77f321).
 Cheap and easy web hosting.

 Of note - You **WILL** get frustrated, feel like a hack and think there's no way you will ever get this stuff.
 It happens to everyone when they first start learning to code.
 Stick with it, ask people online and Google your errors.
 Eventually you'll master the craft.
 Good luck.